johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 The answer lies with the Microsoft Graph API.
 We can interrogate it to get the app role assignments for the user.
 This will give us the same information that we have in the Static Web App.
 (Well to be strictly accurate, it will be a slightly different set of claims.
 But what matters is it will be the app role assignment claims that we want to use for authorization.)

-In order that we can interrogate the Microsoft Graph API, we need to register an application in Azure AD.
-We'll call this the "Graph API App".
-We'll also need to give it the appropriate permissions to access the Microsoft Graph API.
-We'll need the following permissions:
+We already have an Azure AD app registration.
+In order that we can interrogate the Microsoft Graph API, we'll need the following permissions:

 ![Screenshot of the Azure AD app registration API permissions screen](screenshot-azure-portal-azure-ad-app-registration-api-permissions.png)